The fundamentals of VAT in the UAE

 • The details describing the goods purchased.

-• The consideration payable for the goods.
+• The consideration is payable for the goods.

 • The supplier’s signature for the sold goods.